 - UIU’s Fayette Campus is ideally situated in rural NE Iowa among forested hills, rushing rivers, scenic parks and prime fishing and wildlife areas.
 Many lab courses are conducted outdoors.

-- Faculty are experts with real-world experience in wildlife, forestry, plant and environmental sciences who have a passion for helping students and creating engaging experiences to foster success in your careers.
+- Faculty have real-world experience working with and managing wildlife, fisheries, forestry, plant habitats, and environmental quality, and who have a passion for helping students and creating engaging experiences to foster success in your careers.

 Explore Your Program